victorlcm/node-ts-server/README.md

 ## Scripts

-- `npm start`: start the project in watch mode
+- `npm run dev`: start the project in watch mode
 - `npm build`: build the project
 - `npm lint`: lint all files

+Note: executing the project from inside VSCode will automatically attach the debugger for node.
+Thus, you can use the breakpoints to help debugging your code.

 Happy hacking =)